Polished Concrete Flooring UK

 For a cream finish the surface of the slab will be polished to deliver you a subtle finish of textures and colours derived from a predominantly cement-based surface.
-The process of achieving Salt and Pepper and full aggregate finishes is very different and involves a process that is progressive in nature, removing layers of the concrete surface, initially revealing the finer sands and stones (for Salt and Pepper), before reaching the larger stone below (for a full aggregate finish).
+The process behind achieving Salt and Pepper and Full Aggregate finishes is very different and involves layers of the concrete surface being progressively removed, initially revealing the finer sands and stones (for Salt and Pepper), before reaching the larger stone below (for a Full Aggregate finish).

-The cream finish is undeniably beautiful with all its textures and shades.
-It is also often misunderstood due to its title.
+The cream finish is undeniably beautiful with all its textures and shades, but the nature of the finish is often misunderstood.
 The name it is given reflects the style as opposed to the colour, which can indeed be cream in colour, but not always.
-The colour actually varies according to the make-up of the pre-existing concrete mix.
-A subtle blend of textures and colours will emerge, influenced by the constituent materials of the surface of the slab.
+The colour actually varies according to the pre-existing concrete mix.
+A subtle blend of textures and colours will emerge, influenced by the constituent materials within the slab surface.

-The first thing to mention when aiming for a cream finish is that in the current market place, it is often not possible to deliver this type of finish from a domestic concrete.
+The first thing to mention when aiming for a cream finish is that in the current market place, it is often not possible to deliver this type of finish from domestically laid concrete.
 A successful outcome relies on the pre-existing condition and consistency of the concrete floor.
 In order to achieve a cream finish we must be able to work on the concrete surface without exposing any of the stones in the concrete mix.
-This means its essential to avoid grinding away any of the surface material.
+This means it’s essential to avoid grinding away any of the surface material.
 This is often not possible when the concrete is either too soft, or too uneven.
-The problem with either of these situations is that a grinding process is required to achieve a durable finish.
+The problem with either of these situations is that a grinding process is required to achieve a consistent, level, durable finish.
 And as soon as a grinding process is needed we inevitably begin exposing the finer sands and stones.
-The process of exposing the sand and stone prevents a cream finish from achieved, however if your concrete is not suitable but you really want that cream look, we do offer Micro-Cement installations as an alternative solution, which comes in the form of a 3mm ultra high strength which represents a cream finish that we install.
+The process of exposing the sand and stone prevents a cream finish from being achieved.
+That said, if your concrete is not suitable but your heart is set upon achieving that cream look, we do offer Micro-Cement installations as an alternative solution, which comes in the form of a 3mm ultra high strength mix which comes in a rnage of styles including cream.